tekaslan/GGS-ACLM/README.md

 Results are written in `results/` folder.

 ### 4. Custom case
-To run a different case, users need to input emergency state coordinates and heading into the configuration file `aclm.cfg`.
+To run a different case, users need to input emergency state coordinates and heading into the configuration file `aclm.cfg`.\
-Make sure it is a reachable case defined within the modeled airspace environment (e.g., Washington D.C. by default).
+Make sure it is a reachable case defined within the modeled airspace environment (e.g., Washington D.C. by default).\
-Goal and touchdown states may be left blank as they are set by the landing site selection module.
+Goal and touchdown states may be left blank as they are set by the landing site selection module.\
+Note: The default Cessna 182 dataset supports maximum 8 m/s (~ 15.6 knots) of wind speed.

 ## 📚 Data Sources